-Resource Default quota Eligible for increase Maximum message size, including attachments 10 MB per message No Number of verified identities 10,000 identities (i) Note Identities refers to email addresses or domains, or any combination of the two.
-Every email you send using Amazon Pinpoint must be No
+Resource Default quota Eligible for increase Maximum message size, including attachments 10 MB per message No Number of verified identities 10,000 identities Note Identities refers to email addresses or domains, or any combination of the two.
+Every email you send using Amazon Pinpoint must be sent from a verified identity.
+No